Anyone Can Retire Early, But Few Succeed. Here's Why…

 Some clients save their way to wealth using the formulas discussed here.
 Others choose real estate and/or building a business to better leverage their passions and interests (this employs entirely different equations beyond the scope of this article).

 Most use some combination of these three paths to wealth (I usually encourage two of the three paths).

 One size does not fit all.
 Your wealth plan must fit you like a favorite pair of jeans in order for you to succeed with it.
 It must comfortably wrap every curve and unique attribute of your being, or it won't feel right and you won't stick with it long enough to succeed.

 Getting your plan right is the first step to financial freedom on which all subsequent decisions and actions are built.

-In summary, the purpose of this article was to illustrate how the rules of frugality and saving your way to wealth can be applied within your wealth plan.
-It's one of three potential paths to wealth.
+In summary, the purpose of this article was to illustrate how the rules of frugality and saving your way to wealth can be applied within your wealth plan to help you retire early.
+It's one of four potential paths to wealth.

 How fast you want to achieve your wealth goals through savings (7 years?
 40 years?) is purely a lifestyle choice and a statement of your personal values and priorities.
 The paths you choose to realize your financial dreams should reflect your life situation.

 The thing to note about paper asset savings plans is they're governed by specific mathematical rules and limitations.
 If you want to break out of those mathematical rules and get more creative, then you must include the other two asset categories—real estate and business.